Karen-W-2002/image-smoothing-mpi/README.md

 # Parallel Image Smoothing
-Program written in C with the use of MPI
+Program written in C++ with the use of MPI

 ### Description
 Image smoothing of a bmp file using parallelisation.
 This image is smoothed over 1000 times and parallelisation will allow this image to be processed faster.
 The image smoothing is done by averaging the pixels around the current pixel, and parallelisation is done mostly through MPI's scatter and gather (vector in this case).